Measurement uncertainty: Background

 The purpose of measurement is to provide information about a quantity of interest – a measurand.
-For example, the measurand might be the size of a cylindrical feature, the volume of a vessel, the potential difference between the terminals of a battery, or the mass concentration of lead in a flask of water.
+Measurands on ratio or interval scales include the size of a cylindrical feature, the volume of a vessel, the potential difference between the terminals of a battery, or the mass concentration of lead in a flask of water.

 No measurement is exact.
 When a quantity is measured, the outcome depends on the measuring system, the measurement procedure, the skill of the operator, the environment, and other effects.
 Even if the quantity were to be measured several times, in the same way and in the same circumstances, a different measured value would in general be obtained each time, assuming the measuring system has sufficient resolution to distinguish between the values.

 The dispersion of the measured values would relate to how well the measurement is performed.

-Their average would provide an estimate of the true value of the quantity that generally would be more reliable than an individual measured value.
+If measured on a ratio or interval scale, their average would provide an estimate of the true value of the quantity that generally would be more reliable than an individual measured value.

 The dispersion and the number of measured values would provide information relating to the average value as an estimate of the true value.

 However, this information would not generally be adequate.

 The measuring system may provide measured values that are not dispersed about the true value, but about some value offset from it.
 Take a domestic bathroom scale.
 Suppose it is not set to show zero when there is nobody on the scale, but to show some value offset from zero.
 Then, no matter how many times the person's mass were re-measured, the effect of this offset would be inherently present in the average of the values.

 The "Guide to the Expression of Uncertainty in Measurement" (commonly known as the GUM) is the definitive document on this subject.
-The GUM has been adopted by all major National Measurement Institutes (NMIs) and by international laboratory accreditation standards such as ISO/IEC 17025 General requirements for the competence of testing and calibration laboratories, which is required for international laboratory accreditation; and is employed in most modern national and international documentary standards on measurement methods and technology.
+The GUM has been adopted by all major National Measurement Institutes (NMIs) and by international laboratory accreditation standards such as ISO/IEC 17025 General requirements for the competence of testing and calibration laboratories, which is required for international laboratory accreditation, and is employed in most modern national and international documentary standards on measurement methods and technology.
 See Joint Committee for Guides in Metrology.

 Measurement uncertainty has important economic consequences for calibration and measurement activities.
 In calibration reports, the magnitude of the uncertainty is often taken as an indication of the quality of the laboratory, and smaller uncertainty values generally are of higher value and of higher cost.
 The American Society of Mechanical Engineers (ASME) has produced a suite of standards addressing various aspects of measurement uncertainty.
-For example, ASME standards are used to address the role of measurement uncertainty when accepting or rejecting products based on a measurement result and a product specification, provide a simplified approach (relative to the GUM) to the evaluation of dimensional measurement uncertainty, resolve disagreements over the magnitude of the measurement uncertainty statement, or provide guidance on the risks involved in any product acceptance/rejection decision.
+For example, ASME standards are used to address the role of measurement uncertainty when accepting or rejecting products based on a measurement result and a product specification, to provide a simplified approach (relative to the GUM) to the evaluation of dimensional measurement uncertainty, to resolve disagreements over the magnitude of the measurement uncertainty statement, and to provide guidance on the risks involved in any product acceptance/rejection decision.